kristinemlarson/gnssrefl/README.md

 1. [Notebooks](https://www.unavco.org/gitlab/gnss_reflectometry/gnssrefl_jupyter)

 2. via a Docker container.
 Pick your system([Mac](https://docs.docker.com/docker-for-mac/install/), [Windows](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)) and download from the Docker website.
+Change to the directory where you want to run your code/store your files.
 Use <code>docker pull unavdocker/gnssrefl</code> to install code.
-Details on the [run command](https://hub.docker.com/r/unavdocker/gnssrefl)
+Details on the [run command](https://hub.docker.com/r/unavdocker/gnssrefl) are provided.

 3. github or pypi